bowbahdoe/mutabool/README.md

 # MUTABOOLS

-Have you ever wanted a mutable a boolean?
+Have you ever wanted a mutable boolean?

 Requires Java 21+